Student Parking for 2023-24 School Year

 Once again there will be a parking lottery to obtain parking permits for this school year.
-Permits are still $140 for the year or $70 per semester.
-To be registered for the lottery you must have the parking registration forms filled out completely, checked by Mr. Kinsley and paid for to Mrs. Fullington, our bookkeeper.
+Permits are $140 for the year or $70 per semester.
+To be registered for the lottery you must have the parking registration forms filled out completely, checked by our security officer, Mr. Kinsley and paid for to the LHS bookkeeper.

 A reminder that students can park only in the WHITE LINED SPACES.